skowalski34/DataTools_Tutorial_Demo/Auto-SKLearn_AutoML/README.md

 * Anaconda Path: anaconda3
 * Conda Environment: auto_sklearn_env

 2. Now click launch.
-Wait for the the job to make it through the "Quded".
+Wait for the the job to make it through the "Queued".
 Then it should say "Starting".
 It should take less than 3 min to start.
 If you are waiting anylonger please make sure you followed the above steps exactly.
 If successful, it should now say "Running".
 There will be a Blue button that says "Connect to Jupyter".
 Click that and you will have successfully